carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 We will now define a new page layout called `default`, which we will save in a file `_layouts/default.html`.
-Having defined our navigational links in a separate file, we will start with a layout file that only includes this these links:
+Having defined our navigational links in a separate file, we will start with a layout file that only includes these links:

 ~~~
 {% raw %}{% include navigation.html %}{% endraw %}